CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/apps/frontend/tailwind-comments.md

-# These comments refer to Tailwind CSS version 3."
+# These comments refer to Tailwind CSS v3.

 ## What is the `safelist` declared in the tailwind.config?